 Consult an academic advising dean: Students who take a personal leave must consult with an academic dean in order to file the official Leavetaking form.
 Deans are happy to hear your plans.
 They can also provide insight on any ideas you have about your leave.
-Please visit the Dean of the College website for more information.
+Please visit the College website for more information.

 Note for PLME students: You MUST notify the Associate Dean of Medicine about your decision to take a leave of absence after you have consulted with an academic dean.